-To Dev error 6068, we recommend Advanced System Repair tool:
+To optimize Windows PC performance, we recommend Advanced System Repair tool:

 This software is your one stop solution to fix Windows errors, protect you from malware, clean junks and optimize your PC for maximum performance in 3 easy steps:

-But before jumping directly to the fixes it is important to understand the common causes that trigger the errors.
+But before jumping directly to the fixes, it is essential to understand the common causes that trigger the errors.
 So here has a look at the common culprits showing the error on Windows 10 and 11 PC.

 What Causes “DEV ERROR 6068” in Call of Duty Modern Warfare?

-- Corrupted DirectX – As the error message suggests the main reason responsible for the Dev error 6068 is the corrupted DirectX installation.
-So, check if you have recently installed DirectX or using DirectX 12 then this might be causing issues.
+- Corrupted DirectX – As the error message suggests, the main reason for the Dev error 6068 is the corrupted DirectX installation.
+So, check if you have recently installed DirectX or using DirectX 12; then, this might be causing issues.
 Try using DirectX 11 to launch Warzone.

-- Non-optimal game settings – If you are playing the game with limited game settings then this might cause a problem, so changing the game settings to the high priority settings may work in your case.
+- Non-optimal game settings – If you are playing the game with limited game settings, this might cause a problem, so changing the game settings to the high-priority settings may work in your case.

-- Unstable internet connection – The unstable or poor internet connection can cause COD modern warfare crashing/freezing problem and result in showing Dev error 6068.
+- Unstable internet connection – The unstable or poor internet connection can cause COD modern warfare crashing/freezing problems and result in Dev error 6068.
 Checking your internet connection stability or switching to a wired connection may work in your case.